The viewpoints of the museum

 From 1885 to 1908, King Leopold II was the sovereign ruler of the Congo Free State.
 He used the region as a capitalist colony.
 In particular, the exploitation of rubber and ivory was accompanied by excessive violence.
 Conquest wars, exploitation, forced labour, punitive expeditions, the displacement of populations, the disruption of agriculture, epidemics, and the introduction of previously unknown diseases resulted in the wide-scale death of many Congolese.
 Moreover, the birth rate has fallen sharply.
 In the absence of precise data, it is very difficult to determine how many victims the Congo Free State has made, but the total population deficit runs into the hundreds of thousands and, according to recent estimates by Belgian and Congolese historians, it may even be several million.
 Some even talk of one third of the total population.

-A number of objects in the RMCA’s collections are not its moral or legitimate property.
+The RMCA is not always the moral or legitimate owner of the collections held in Tervuren.
 Part of the collections was acquired during the colonial period, in conditions that were violent, unfair, or with a power imbalance.
 This was especially the case during the Congo Free State years between 1885 and 1908.

 That said, the federal state remains the legal proprietor of the RMCA collections, and no decision regarding ownership can be made by the museum itself.
 Only the Federal State Secretary for Science Policy can make such a decision, in accordance with a strict legal framework and with parliamentary approval.

 In July 2022, the Federal Parliament adopted a bill "recognising the alienable character of goods linked to the colonial past of the Belgian State and determining a legal framework for their restitution and return".
-Requests for the restitution of objects of Congolese origin are submitted to a joint Congolese-Belgian commission, composed on a parity basis, which will examine the provenance of the objects concerned.
-This commission is composed of eight members, four of whom are appointed by the DR Congo and four by Belgium.
+The law specifies that the restitution and return of property can only take place in execution of a treaty between the Belgian state and the state of origin.
+Discussions on a bilateral treaty are underway between the Congolese government and the Belgian state.
+Requests for the restitution of objects of Congolese origin would be submitted to a joint Congolese-Belgian commission, composed on a parity basis, which would examine the provenance of the objects concerned.
+This commission is composed of eight members, four of whom would be appointed by the DR Congo and four by Belgium.

 The RMCA gives priority to provenance research.
 This consists of an in-depth study of the conditions under which the objects were acquired.
 A four-year research project, funded by the Federal Science Policy, aims to study the provenance of objects in the RMCA's ethnographic collections.
 The project started in September 2022 and four researchers have been recruited for the project.
 The project is conducted in co-creation with the Institut des Musées nationaux du Congo (IMNC).
 African scientists will be involved in this research.